cfpb/design-system/docs/pages/buttons.md

         variation_description: >
           Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.

+          The icon can be hidden when the action is complete by adding the `a-btn--hide-icon` class to the button.
       - variation_is_deprecated: false
         variation_name: Button link
         variation_code_snippet: >-